 I’m a writer, the author or coauthor of more than thirty nonfiction books and novels.
-There’s a little tab at the top of this website that brings you to a list of all my books.
 My most popular is the award-winning Dojo Wisdom.

-As you can tell from the home page, I write under various pen names, mostly romances these days.
-I have favorites: Love by Design, by Jenny Jacobs, which was my first published romance; Inventing Sin by Alicia Thorne, which was a hoot to write; A Certain Kind of Magic, by Jessica Starre, which was the first novel that, when I wrote it, I felt like I knew what I was doing (finally); and The Achilles Project, also by Jessica Starre, which I think is my best book ever.
+I have written a number of romances under various pen names.
+I have favorites: Love by Design, by Jenny Jacobs, which was my first published romance; Inventing Sin by Alicia Thorne, which was a hoot to write; A Certain Kind of Magic, by Jessica Starre, which was the first novel that, when I wrote it, I felt like I knew what I was doing (finally).

 My essays have appeared in Family Circle, Minnesota Monthly, Neurology Now, and several Chicken Soup for the Soul anthologies.
 My most famous essay is “For Jessica,” about which I’ve written more below.

-I can be reached at jennifer at jenniferlawler dot com or by clicking here.
+I can be reached at jennifer at jenniferlawler dot com.

 Jessica is my teenage daughter, born with a devastating neurological condition called tuberous sclerosis that has caused what I call enormous destruction in her life, body, and brain, and which she mostly shrugs off as “my life’s adventure, different from yours.”
 This is because she is a great deal wiser than I am.